impactlearner/national_front/README.md

 React frontend:

 Backend: Ruby on Rails
-On the back-end, a customized data schema is instantiated; this is instrumental in relating the parks information; this schema acts as the Ruby on Rails-based database.
+On the back-end, a customized data schema is instantiated; this relates the parks' information; this schema acts as the Ruby on Rails-based database.